safe-global/safe-docs/safe-core-sdk/relay-kit/gelato.md

 const provider = new ethers.providers.JsonRpcProvider(RPC_URL)
 const signer = new ethers.Wallet(process.env.OWNER_1_PRIVATE_KEY!, provider)
-const safeAddress = '0x...' // Safe from which the transaction will be sent const chainId = 100 const gasLimit = '100000' // Depends on the contract interaction
+const safeAddress = '0x...' // Safe from which the transaction will be sent

 // Any address can be used for destination.
 In this example, we use vitalik.eth const destinationAddress = '0xd8dA6BF26964aF9D7eEd9e03E53415D37aA96045'